 INLAND WATERWAYS COUNCIL

-The Inland Waterways Councils deals with the legal situation of traditional and historic ships on domestic waterways.
+The Inland Waterways Councils deals with the legal situation of traditional and historic ships on inland waterways.

-The first harmonization of ship construction rules for inland waterways ships was published as EC Directive 82/714 in 1982.
+The first harmonization of ship safety rules for inland waterways ships was published as EC Directive 82/714 in 1982.
 At this time the Rhine rules continued as a separate system of certification.

 The original Directive did not contain regulations for passenger vessels and leisure craft.
 This means that the majority of traditional ships had only to comply with national regulations.